adamwulf/fathom-to-umami/README.md

 ## Mathematical Guarantee

 **The synthetic events will exactly reproduce the original Fathom summary statistics when re-aggregated.** This is guaranteed by the IPF algorithm's mathematical properties - it finds the maximum entropy distribution that satisfies all marginal constraints simultaneously.

+## Note on Data Quality

+**Early Fathom Data (2019):** Fathom Analytics launched its paid service in 2019.
+Early data from this period may contain inconsistencies, such as hours showing visits but 0 pageviews, which is logically impossible.
+The converter correctly skips these invalid records.
+This primarily affects data from 2019-2020 when the service was new.
+If you see "0 events" for certain hours during conversion, this is likely due to these data quality issues rather than a converter problem.

 ## Migration to Umami